intel-lab-lkp/linux/Documentation/networking/ip-sysctl.rst

 	Minimum: 1 (as specified by RFC6636 4.5)

 max_dst_opts_number - INTEGER
         Maximum number of non-padding TLVs allowed in a Destination options extension header.
+If this value is zero then receive Destination Options processing is disabled in which case packets with the Destination Options extension header are dropped.
 If this value is less than zero then unknown options are disallowed and the number of known TLVs allowed is the absolute value of this number.

-	Default: 8
+        Default: 2

 max_hbh_opts_number - INTEGER
 	Maximum number of non-padding TLVs allowed in a Hop-by-Hop options extension header.
+If this value is zero then receive Hop-by-Hop Options processing is disabled in which case packets with the Hop-by-Hop Options extension header are dropped.
         If this value is less than zero then unknown options are disallowed and the number of known TLVs allowed is the absolute value of this number.

-	Default: 8
+        Default: 2

 max_dst_opts_length - INTEGER
 	Maximum length allowed for a Destination options extension